Alexadre4444/X4CustomFaction/README.md

 > **_NOTE:_** The faction trigram can be changed in the mod settings next to the "Generate new version" button.

+By default, the generated turret required research to be unlocked in-game.
+This behavior can be disabled in the mod settings.

 ## Issues and suggestions

 If you have any issues or suggestions, please open an issue in